sari-rahul/cakes-and-cookies/readme.md

 ### i) Form

-After going through this website pages,if the customer has any questions they can ask their question using the form provided in this section.Equally important is the giving reviews and suggestions for the progress of this business which can also be done through this section.
+After going through these website pages,if the customer has any questions they can ask their question using the form provided in this section.Equally important is the giving reviews and suggestions for the progress of this business which can also be done through this section.
 It also has an image to make it look beautiful which is displayed only on larger screens.

 - Contact form on large screens
   ![Contact page on larger screens with a form and image](assets/images/contactlargescreen.png)